status-im/nim-style-guide/src/03_language.md

 ### Practical notes

-Modules in Nim share a global namespace, both for the module name itself and for all symbols contained therein - because of this, it happens that your code might break because a dependency introduces a module or symbol with the same name - using prefixed imports (relative or package) helps mitigate some of these conflicts.
+Modules in Nim share a global namespace, both for the module name itself and for all symbols contained therein - because of this, your code might break because a dependency introduces a module or symbol with the same name - using prefixed imports (relative or package) helps mitigate some of these conflicts.

 Because of overloading and generic catch-alls, the same code can behave differently depending on which modules have been imported and in which order - reexporting modules that are used in public symbols helps avoid some of these differences.